emtneutrino/races/README.md

 To spawn a vehicle, type `/races spawn elegy2` to spawn an 'elegy2' vehicle.
 If you do not indicate a vehicle name, the default is 'adder'.
 A list of vehicles you can spawn are listed in `vehicles.txt`.
 This list has not been verified to work for all vehicles listed and there may be some missing.

 To toggle the display of the speedometer at any time, type `/races speedo`.
 The speedometer automatically displays when you are in a race and disappears when you finish or leave the race.
+The default unit of measurement is 'imperial'.
+If you wish to change the unit of measurement type `/races speedo (unit)` where (unit) is either 'imp' for imperial or 'met' for metric.

 To view your available funds for race buy-ins, type `/races funds`.